You asked, we answered: Should I pay reps on booking or cash?

 These decisions vary by company and this blog covers only a few factors to consider.
 If you are considering a change in the timing of commission payments, be sure to evaluate the decision by quantifying the ROI through performance tracking systems.
 Pull reports that measure stats such as the time sales spends chasing invoices compared to selling time, sales force attrition, and number of manual adjustments to commission payouts.
 Compare your stats to industry benchmarks for guidance in determining the best payment timing option for your unique situation.

-Want to hear more from our industry experts?
+Want to hear more from our industry experts on sales performance management planning?
 Subscribe to our blog and email us a topic for our next post!